defnegrbz/defnegrbz/README.md

-I am a freshman studying computer engineering at Bilkent University :)
+I am a sophomore studying computer engineering at Bilkent University :)